maddevsio/telegram_bbbot/README.md

 * **Note:** If instance of bot at heroku.com restarted all data restored from firebase storage.

+# Thanks
+* http://www.kitploit.com/ for sharing the information

 # MIT License

 Copyright (c) 2016 Maddevs